-Funding and Future of our Rural Halls
+Funding and future of our Rural Halls

-There are 13 rural halls across the District, owned either by Council, the crown, or community groups.
-Each hall varies in the amount it is used, with some having regular use and others much less.
+There are 13 rural halls across the District, owned either by Council, the Crown, or community groups.
+Each hall varies in the amount it is used and considerable investment is needed to maintain them.